-An important matter to consider in grilling and, with what we have found out in Sumiyaki coffee, roasting coffee beans is not just the griller's expertise but also the type of charcoal used.
+An important matter to consider in roasting coffee beans is not just the roaster's expertise but also the type of charcoal used.

 Binchotan and Its Qualities

-Bincho charcoal is said to be one of the highest qualities of charcoal for cooking.
+Bincho charcoal is said to be one of the highest qualities of charcoal for cooking and roasting.
 The name of Binchotan came from the fact that Kinokuniya Tanabe merchant Binchuya Chozaemon made charcoal from ubame or horse oak tree that burned hotter than any other usual oaks and started selling it.

 This charcoal is dried and stacked into brick ovens and taken to four different temperatures, two hundred degrees, four hundred degrees, five hundred fifty degrees, and nine hundred degrees Celsius, for 8 weeks.
 For the last stage, they rapidly add air so that the heat reaches one thousand two hundred degrees Celsius, which carbonizes it and permanently changes the charcoal's internal structure.